 I had to think long and hard to turn this into an article that you might actually want to read.
 You should have seen the first version.
 In fact, I really hope you didn’t because it was a little embarrassing.
-Thankfully I rewrote the whole article and turned it into the foremost resource on Google Gravity online.
+Thankfully I rewrote the whole article and turned it into the foremost resource.
 I’m 99.9% certain you won’t find more information than listed here anywhere else.

 What is Google Gravity and how to use it?